statamic/docs/content/collections/docs/collections.md

   fr: '{stars} étoiles par {author:name}'
 ```

-It's worth noting that changes to the title format won't automatically update existing entries.
-You will need to re-save existing entries for the title format change to take affect.
+It's worth noting that changes to a collection's title format won't change the titles of existing entries.
+For it to take affect, you will need to re-save your existing entries.

 :::tip
 To use modifiers in title formats, make sure to use Antlers' "double currlies" syntax.
 For example: